-- 2 teaspoons ground black pepper
+- 2 tsp ground black pepper

-- 1-2 Tablespoons ground ginger
+- 1-2 TBSP ground ginger

-- 1/2 teaspoon of cayenne (optional)
+- 1/2 tsp cayenne (optional)

-Another reader, Rose, also shared this variation:
+Another reader, Rose, also shared this variation (thank you Rose!):

-1/2 cup clean water (no fluoride)
+- 1/2 cup filtered water (no fluoride)

-1 1/2 teaspoon black pepper
+- 1 ½ tsp black pepper

-5 Tablespoons virgin coconut oil
+- 5 TBSP virgin coconut oil

 Turmeric Tea FAQs

 This recipe has gained popularity over the years and I’ve received a few (hundred) questions about it.
-I created this list of commonly asked questions to address the most-asked ones:
+I created this list of commonly asked questions to address the most asked ones:

-Absolutely!
-I mix it up and make it with any mixture of these.
 It won’t be as creamy, but you can even make this recipe with plain water instead of any milk at all.
 Bone broth is another great option for the base and you can omit the sweetener if you use broth.
 If you don’t use milk or broth, consider adding a tiny amount of some kind of fat (like butter or coconut oil) as it increases absorption.

-Where do You Get Turmeric?
+Where Do You Get Turmeric?

-What if I Don’t like Turmeric/Pepper/tea?
+What If I Don’t Like Turmeric/Pepper/Tea?

 Can I Omit the Honey/Maple Syrup?

 Of course.
 I find that it helps mellow out the strong flavor of the turmeric, but it is not necessary.
-You can also use blood sugar friendly stevia or nutrient rich blackstrap molasses to get the benefits.
+You can also use blood sugar-friendly stevia or nutrient-rich blackstrap molasses to get the benefits.

-I Have ____ Health Condition or am Pregnant/Nursing.
+I Have ___ Health Condition or Am Pregnant/Nursing.
 Can I Drink This?

-Can Kids Drink this Tea?
+Can Kids Drink Turmeric Tea?

 I give small amounts to my kids.
 Turmeric is a spice after all!
 They love the taste and love to help make it, but check with your pediatrician if you have any questions or concerns before drinking this.

-This Stained my Counter/Blender/Cup.
-What do I do?
+This Stained My Counter/Blender/Cup.
+What Do I Do?

 I have good news and bad news.
 The good news is that the stains aren’t harmful and will fade over time.
 The bad news is that it will take some time.